March 23, 2019

 i tend to select common names for families that are linked to the typic genus they are named after. i also tend to capitalize most parts of plant names.
 My reasoning is that the plants are just as important as people who always have their names capitalized.
 However, my name and the i that signify me are not capitalized in remembrance of the need for humbleness.

 Thank you for all that have donated to the cause. i encourage everyone to donate as they are able ($100 suggested for the year-long length of the class).
 Your contributions whether monetary, commentary or energetic greatly help me continue this crucial work of ethnobotanical research and education.
-This class continues by donation in the spirit of Frank but i still have $12,000 in student loans as my cost portion of the $70,000 academic education let alone the cost of the many thousands of hours of personal travel and experience that is reflected here.
+This class continues by donation in the spirit of Frank but i still have almost $10,000 in student loans as my cost portion of my $70,000 academic education, let alone the cost of the many thousands of hours of personal travel and experience that is reflected here.
 Please be as generous as possible in the words of Frank “Give what you can receive what you need”

 For the next class we will cover pages 1-3 and both inside covers of the text Botany In a Day.